hmcts/chart-ccd/README.md

 * user-profile-api
 * definition-store-api
 * case-management-web (optional, enabled with a flag)
+* print-api (aka case-print-service which is optional, enabled with a flag)

 We will take small PRs and small features to this chart but more complicated needs should be handled in your own chart.